FHA loan rates

 FHA loan requirements

-- Financial history: Steady income and proof of employment
+- Financial and work history: Proof of consistent employment and income

 FHA mortgage insurance

-FHA loans require mortgage insurance premiums (MIP) to be paid by homebuyers who put down less than 20 percent.
+FHA loans require borrowers who put down less than 20 percent to pay mortgage insurance premiums (MIP).
 Mortgage insurance costs add a meaningful amount to your monthly payment, so keep these costs in mind when you’re budgeting for a home.

-There are two types of premiums: the upfront mortgage insurance premium (1.75 percent of the base loan amount) and an annual mortgage insurance premium (.45 percent to 1.05 percent, depending on the loan term, loan amount and the loan-to-value ratio of the home).
-The annual premium is owed for the loan’s lifetime, if your down payment is less than 10 percent; if you put down at least 10 percent, however, the premiums can be removed after 11 years.
+There are two types of premiums: the upfront mortgage insurance premium (1.75 percent of the base loan amount) and an annual mortgage insurance premium (0.15 percent to 0.75 percent, depending on the loan term, loan amount and the loan-to-value (LTV) ratio).
+The annual premium is owed for the loan’s lifetime if your down payment is less than 10 percent; if you put down at least 10 percent, however, the premiums can be removed after 11 years.

 - Friendly to first-time homebuyers (includes those who have not owned a home for at least three years)